mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 ### Q: If a `tensor` of MindSpore whose `requires_grad=False` is set to `False` is converted into `numpy` for processing and then converted into `tensor`, will the computational graph and backward propagation be affected?

 A: In PyNative mode, if `numpy` is used for computation, gradient transfer will be interrupted.
-In the scenario where `requires_grad=False` is set to `False`, if the backward propagation of `tensor` is not transferred to other parameters, there is no impact.
-If `requires_grad=False` is set to `True`, there is an impact.
+In the scenario where `requires_grad` is set to `False`, if the backward propagation of `tensor` is not transferred to other parameters, there is no impact.
+If `requires_grad` is set to `True`, there is an impact.

 <br/>